A local Torelli theorem for log symplectic manifolds: First order deformations

 We therefore introduce the following

-\begin{definition} A \defn{smoothable stratum} is a codimension two characteristic symplectic leaf $\Xodel\subset\X$ such that $\coH[0]{ \Xdel;\sLdelnr } \ne 0$, or equivalently $\dim \coH[0]{\Xdel;\sLdelnr} =1$.
+\begin{definition} A \defn{smoothable stratum} is a codimension two characteristic symplectic leaf $\Xoe \subset\X$ such that $\coH[0]{ \Xe;\sLenr } \ne 0$, or equivalently $\dim \coH[0]{\Xe;\sLenr} =1$.
 We refer to the 1-simplices of $\dcX$ dual to smoothable strata as \defn{smoothable edges}.
-We will indicate smoothable edges pictorially using colours as in \eqref{eq:triangle-bires} below. \end{definition}
+We will indicate smoothable edges pictorially by colouring them blue as in \eqref{eq:triangle-bires} below. \end{definition}

 Rephrasing the above in light of this definition, we have the following calculation of the first-order deformation space. \begin{proposition} We have a canonical isomorphism

 In particular, when the second Betti number $b_2(\Xo)$ and the number of smoothable strata are finite, we have